 Many things can cause the body’s pain signals to go awry.
 Some of the conditions that are likely to cause fibromyalgia include:

-- Posttraumatic stress disorder (PTSD).
-Some people have PTSD after a traumatic event, like war, a car crash, or abuse.
+Posttraumatic stress disorder (PTSD).
+Some people have PTSD after a traumatic event, like war, an accident, or abuse.
 These events are linked to fibromyalgia in some cases.

 What are the Symptoms of Fibromyalgia?